jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Knife_Fight/Wrap_and_Stab.md

 SM+D+6
 Condition
 Injury
 Try to grab the opponent while fighting, to deliver deeper wounds.
 On success, this manoeuvre delivers an injury one level higher than normal.
-Light wounds become severe, severe wounds become incapacitating, and incapacitating wounds become deadly.
+Light wounds become severe, severe wounds become heavy, and heavy wounds become deadly.